 Sweet Grass Dairy Cheese Charcuterie Collection

 For a taste of the South, try this collection by award-winning Georgia cheesemaker Sweet Grass Dairy.
 The region's climate allows grass to grow essentially year-round, and Sweet Grass takes advantage by letting their cows graze on fresh pasture every day through a sustainable system called rotational grazing, resulting in flavorful cheese that’s won numerous awards.
 This box features wedges of three Sweet Grass cheeses, plus a tub of pimento cheese made with one of them, along with salami from Atlanta's Spotted Trotter and peach bourbon cardamom preserves from a maker in Sweet Grass' hometown of Thomasville.

-Our tester was impressed with the indulgent packaging of this basket and the variety of cheeses included.
+We were impressed with the indulgent packaging of this basket and the variety of cheeses included.
 Unpacking revealed multiple ice packs and everything secured inside an insulated cooler bag for freshness.
 We raved about the quality of the pimento cheese with its not-too-creamy texture and spicy kick from the added piquillo peppers.
 Just make sure to pull the block cheeses out ahead of time to allow the flavors to open up.
 The included Thomasville Tomme, a semi-soft aged raw cow’s milk cheese, developed a buttery texture and earthy cheddar-type flavor after coming to room temperature.
 The Asher Blue similarly became softer and more pungent.
-The tester noted it went especially well with the included jam, stacked on an included flatbread cracker.
+It went especially well with the included jam, stacked on an included flatbread cracker.

 Includes: Double-cream cheese, farmhouse cheese, blue cheese, pimento spread, black pepper salami, fruit preserves, sourdough flatbread

 "From the beautiful packaging to the ample portions to the signature Southern ingredients, each element of the basket felt indulgent.
 The flavors of the cheeses married well with the Bourbon Peach Cardamom jam and sorghum salami, and the sourdough flatbreads provided a perfect canvas for tasting them together." — Carrie Honaker, Product Tester